JulePralle/SDC_Term2_Procejt2_UnscentedKalmanFilter/README.md

 [//]: # (Image References)

-[image1]: ./imageEKF.JPG "Example EKF"
-[image2]: ./imageUKF.JPG "Example UKF"
+[image1]: ./EKFvsUKF.png "Example EKF vs UKF"

 ## Introduction
 In this project an unscented Kalman filter was utilized to estimate the state of a moving object in the udacity simulator with noisy lidar and radar measurements for reaching a better accurancy and performance than an extended Kalman filter [(last project)](https://github.com/JulePralle/SDC_Term2_Project1_ExtendedKalmanFilter) is capable of.